imgag/ngs-bits/doc/GSvarServer/qe_api.md

     __returns__ JSON object
     ```
     {
-        "result": some text on the job status,
+        "result": log output of the job,
-        "status": must be one of the enum 'status' in the NGSD table 'analysis_job_history',
+        "status": must be one of 'started' (job is started and still running), 'finished' (job is successfully finished) or 'error' (job failed),
-        "queue", "queue identifier where the job is running in (can be empty if not running yet)",
+        "queue", "queue identifier where the job is running or was running (can be empty if not running yet)",
-        "exit_code": numeric job exit code (0 means job is waiting to run, running of successfully finished.
-Everything else means job failed)
     }
     ```